ecreates/ecreates/README.md

 ## Privacy
 The ML model is hosted on Teachable Machine's servers and accessed via internet.
 Furthermore, all user image processing occurs in user's web browser.

-Please note: No user images produced by user's webcam are ever transmitted over a network.
+Please note: State detection and webcam feed analysing is performed in user's web browser.
+This, no user images produced by user's webcam are ever transmitted over a network.
 Hence, no privacy issues arise from usage of the system.

 ## Ethics and Biases
 The model is trained on the images of its author.
 As a result, the model will perform more accurately when utilised by a user depicting the same demographic characteristics as the author.